psztorc/Truthcoin/README.md

 **Please be aware that this project exists only as a design with some proof of concept code for the novel parts.
 There is no useable version, no website/forum, no mailing list.** In fact all the code/writing here was created solely by one guy (although we all stand on the shoulders of giants).
 If you have the time/ability to create a bitcointalk-style forum (I don't), it will become 'the official forum'.

-I'm Working on Now: Edit whitepaper to describe Scaled claims and clarify fees/economics of authorship.
-Up Next:  Rewrite new R items in python.
+I'm Working on Now: Rewrite new R items in python.
+I'm Working on Now: Evangelize via forum posts, FAQ improvements, etc.
 Up Next: Seek development collaborators, and/or funding (for development).
 Anyone, anyone?

 <h3>You Might Help By</h3>
 ~~Creating a forum (getting hard to coordinate everyone).~~ BG has created http://truthcoin.ghabs.com/
 Asking questions to grow the FAQ.
+Posting to the forum (I'll be adding some posts soon).
 Telling your friends (especially developers/investors).
+I'm interested in starting a website where I can test the Event Consensus Mechanism in various ways.
+This probably involves some web design/php.
+Need a way of keeping score / displaying the score, and having users supply a simple number or boolean.
 Operationalizing "Sequential Intra-Block Trading", my protocol for near-instant-speed trades (easier than it sounds, just select 0-confirmed outputs, timestamp entire set, see Whitepaper and ctrl+f for why this works, email me to collaborate).

 <h4>Where is Everything?</h4>